giantswarm/starboard-exporter/README.md

       - ...
 ```

+The same can be done for CIS Benchmark Results.
 To enable an additional detail series *per CIS Benchmark Result*, use the `--cis-detail-report-labels` flag to specify which labels should be exposed.
 For example:

 ```shell
 # Expose only section_name, test_name and test_status